 However, we can get closer to this kind of love by consciously choosing to love others in this manner.
 We can strive to attain it and the closer we get the purer our love will become.
 Be thankful if God has trusted you to love someone with unconditional love.
 It is an experience that will be both painful and so rewarding.
 You will find the true meaning of love, and it will change you forever.

-After a year, the magical happened – the words I had longed to hear were spoken, “I love you, Mom.”
-Words that took on a new meaning and made every effort taken well worth it.
+After a year, the words I longed to hear were spoken, “I love you, Mom.”
+Words which took on a new meaning and made every effort taken well worth it.

 Never give up, for that is just the place and time that the tide will turn. – Harriet Beecher Stowe